 Please note, I never claimed to be a perfect parent.

 One of the

 many things that a number of people in the older generations used to say to me was that she would end up with a lisp.
 At the time I didn’t care.
 To be honest, I still don’t.
 She’s just turned 9 and sometimes I will hear a slight lisp when she’s talking.
 It’s usually only noticeable when she’s tired, or talking way too fast.
 I don’t know if it is because she was so dependant on her dummy for comfort for so long, or maybe she’s just got it.
 My dad has a lisp and to me, it’s not a big deal.

 Advice from a Speech Therapist

 While having a lisp may seem “cute” in younger children, it can be quite concerning for many parents.
 The number one question you’re probably asking yourself is “will my child grow out of it?”
+You might even google, “how to get rid of a lisp”.
 This is completely understandable.
 Many parents are worried their child’s speech will be affected as they transition into school age and adulthood.